-There are no statutory rules or regulations requiring advocates to provide cost estimates to a client.
+There are no specific requirements or rules or regulations requiring advocates to provide cost estimates to a client.

-Parties may approach the court for urgent interim relief to post the filing of a suit.
-In cases of extreme urgency, the court may be inclined to grant an ex parte order –ie, without notice and without hearing the other party.
+Parties may approach the court for urgent interim relief.
+In cases of extreme urgency, the court may be inclined to grant an ex parte order (ie, without notice and without hearing the other party).

 In so far as arbitration proceedings are concerned, Section 9 of the Arbitration Act permits a party to apply for urgent interim relief before the constitution of an arbitral tribunal.
 Such an interim order is, however, valid only if arbitral proceedings are commenced by the party which sought the interim relief, within 90 days from the date of grant of that interim relief by the court.
 Courts are empowered to grant an ex parte injunction in cases of dire urgency.

-The court may also, under Order XII, Rule 6, pass judgment or a decree on an application made by a party or on its own, if a party has admitted its liability in its pleading or otherwise.
+The court may also, under Order XII, Rule 6, pass judgment or a decree – either on an application made by a party or on its own – if a party has admitted its liability in its pleading or otherwise.